 migRaven enters the "target path" in case of the "deploy path".
 It is migrated into the deploy path.

 The share name is changed in this way.

 4. Following is generated

-Here statistical data on directories and authorization are generated.
+Here are statistical data on directories and authorization are generated.

 Deploy is started with a checkmark in case of "I confirm this action" and by pressing the button "Start action".

-Displays the current work step during deploy, up to the final message: “The folders of your project and the authorizations assigned to it were written in the file system.”
+Displays the current work step during deployment, up to the final message: "The folders of your project and the authorizations assigned to it were written in the file system."

-If this work step is successful, then the project gets the status 3 in the project administration
+If this job is successful then the 3 project gets the status